conflito/unsettle/README.md

 where

-- `--base` are the (TODO relative? absolute?) paths to the base version of the files modified in the merge version, use `;` to define more than one path
+- `--base` are the relative or absolute paths to the base version of the files modified in the merge version, use `;` to define more than one path
-- `--variant1` are the (TODO relative? absolute?) paths to the first variant version of the files modified in the merge version, use `;` to define more than one path
+- `--variant1` are the relative or absolute  paths to the first variant version of the files modified in the merge version, use `;` to define more than one path
-- `--variant2` are the (TODO relative? absolute?) paths to the second version of the files modified in the merge version, use `;` to define more than one path
+- `--variant2` are the relative or absolute  paths to the second version of the files modified in the merge version, use `;` to define more than one path
-- `--config` is the (TODO relative? absolute?) path to the configuration file
+- `--config` is the relative or absolute path to the configuration file

 Upon a successful execution, this command writes to the stdout the (variable, value) pairings and the testing goals (target class and methods to cover) for the test